Family: Hemerocallidaceae

 Description

 Orange Daylily (Hemerocallis fulva) is a Daylily that has naturalized growing in fields and along roadsides.
 Has a stoloniferous spreading habit and can be a very aggressive spreader.
-Many times called "Ditch Lily" since it is commonly seen growing in ditches.
+Many times, it is called "Ditch Lily" since it is commonly seen growing in ditches.

 Pronunciation(hem-er-o-kal-lis)